-In the improver’s lesson you will build your skills in leading or following while learning more complex moves.
-We usually suggest that you are fairly confident in dancing with triple steps and 8-count Charleston before joining this lesson.
-The lesson will usually include a short routine of 3-4 moves.
+In the improver’s class you will build your skills in leading or following while learning more complex moves.
+We usually suggest that you are fairly confident in dancing with triple steps, 8-count footwork and Lindy Hop Charleston before joining this lesson.
+The class will usually include a short routine of 3-4 moves.

 You’ll have the chance to dance to a wide range of music from the 30’s to the 50’s and there is a chance to do some strolling too.
 Many people find that this is a great way to practise the moves covered in the class so that they can be danced confidently and mixed with other moves.